techidaily/site-win11/source/_posts/strategies-to-counteract-the-black-screen-on-steam.md

 ### 3\.
 Update the Steam Client

- Many users have commented on a[Steam community thread](https://steamcommunity.com/groups/SteamClientBeta/discussions/3/1629664606996199530/) that updating the Steam client fixes the issue under discussion.
+ Many users have commented on a [Steam community thread](https://steamcommunity.com/groups/SteamClientBeta/discussions/3/1629664606996199530/) that updating the Steam client fixes the issue under discussion.
 So, you should give it a try.
 Follow these steps to update the Steam client:

 1. Launch the Steam client.
 2. Navigate to the**Steam** tab in the top-left corner.